shashankmanjunath/GaussianProcessRegression/README.md

 Implementation of Gaussian Processes for Regression in MATLAB.
 Testing performed on the Boston Housing dataset.

-* To train a simple Gaussian Process Regressor on this dataset, run `train_boston.m`
+* To train a simple Gaussian Process Regressor on the Boston Housing dataset, run `train_boston.m`
 * To try a Gaussian Process Regressor on some toy data, run `train.m`
 * Compile our writeup and slides using `latex`.
 Files can be found under `GP_writeup`